Alachisoft/NCache-Samples/dotnetcore/SessionCaching/GuessGame/README.md

 This is a sample Asp.net Core MVC application that uses the NCache Session Services to store session information.

-It uses a partitioned cache named, 'myPartitionedCache', which is registered on your machine upon the installation of NCache.
+It uses a partitioned cache named, 'demoCache', which is registered on your machine upon the installation of NCache.

 To start or re-register this cache later, you can use NCache Web Manager or NCache command line tools.